 Aside from the cost-savings of hiring a full-time graduate, there are numerous other benefits for small businesses:

-• You will be adding to your business’s CSR credentials by assisting students to become more employable in the future.
+- You will be adding to your business’s CSR credentials by assisting students to become more employable in the future.

-• Access to potential future staff: many placement students return to the employer after their degree to take on a permanent role, which saves recruitment costs and potential retention issues in future.
+- Access to potential future staff.
+Many placement students return to the employer after their degree to take on a permanent role, which saves recruitment costs and potential retention issues in future.

-• Gateway to temporary talent: this is particularly useful for businesses with project work or who are facing a temporary staff shortage.
+- Gateway to temporary talent.
+This is particularly useful for businesses with project work or who are facing a temporary staff shortage.

 Legal obligations

-As with employing a permanent member of staff, there are a number of legal obligations you will need to fulfill:
+As with employing a permanent member of staff, there are a number of legal obligations you will need to fulfill.

-• You must hold current employer and public liability insurance – placements are not allowed without this.
+- You must hold current employer and public liability insurance – placements are not allowed without this.

-• You will be required to complete a brief health and safety checklist for the university and have a written Health & Safety Policy in place.
+- You will be required to complete a brief health and safety checklist for the university and have a written Health & Safety Policy in place.

-• Ensure your working environment makes reasonable adjustments or allowance for those with disabilities.
+- Ensure your working environment makes reasonable adjustments or allowance for those with disabilities.
 You will need to have undertaken a risk assessment to classify the level of risk to the student.

-• A manager needs to be allocated to take responsibility for the student and their day-to-day activities.
+- The manager needs to be allocated to take responsibility for the student and their day-to-day activities.

-• An up-to-date contract of employment that clearly states working hours, pay, and benefits plus company policies (such as sickness and holidays).
+- Provide an up-to-date contract of employment that clearly states working hours, pay, and benefits plus company policies (such as sickness and holidays).

-• A full job description that outlines the roles and responsibilities.
+- A full job description that outlines the roles and responsibilities.

-• You must pay at least the National Minimum Wage.
+- You must pay at least the National Minimum Wage.

-• Report any concerns or issues to the university.
+- Report any concerns or issues to the university.

 How to find a placement student